Skip to content

 3. Selected inverter input (configurable)

 If available, the battery interface voltage reading is preferred, as it is closest to the actual battery and therefore to be expected to be the most accurate.
-Without a battery interface and if available, the victron charge controller output voltage is preferred, as it also is often closer to the battery as well as more accurate.
+Without a battery interface and if available, the Victron charge controller output voltage is preferred, as it also is often closer to the battery and more accurate.
 As a fallback, the inverter's input voltage reading is assumed as the battery voltage.

 (Full) Solar-Passthrough